Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 • Data-in-cloud security

-• Session-level control
+• Session-level access control

 The Real Question CIOs Should Be Asking

-“Can we make contractors productive faster?”
+“Can contractors become productive faster?”

-• Extends risk
+• Additional risk surface

 Closing Perspective

-Not to wait for logistics.
+Contractors are hired to solve problems, not to wait for logistics.